-The Fund discloses its pension fund management expenses in accordance with the CIPFA guidance, Accounting for Local Government Pension Scheme Management Expenses (2016), as shown below.
-All items of expenditure are charged to the Fund on an accruals basis as follows:
+The Fund discloses its pension fund the CIPFA guidance, Accounting for Local Government Pension Scheme Management Expenses (2016), as shown below.
+All items of expenditure are charged to the Fund on an

 Administration expenses

 All costs incurred by the Authority in respect of pensions administration are accounted for on an accruals basis and charged to the Fund.